lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 For the Modelica coupling, these objects need not be declared in the idf file.

-For Modelica, exchanging variables with these objects will be done using a Modelica block that has only one input and no output, or no input and only one output.
+For Modelica, exchanging variables with these objects will be done using a Modelica block that has only one input and no output.

 As in :numref:`sec_out_var`,
 we assume that these variables are :term:`discrete-time variables<discrete-time variable>`